Brett-Tanner/Journal/Mar_23.md

 - [] Invoices
     - Children are NOT ON THE SAME INVOICE, separate invoices for each child
-        - [] Redo calculation logic with this knowledge
-            - [] JS logic
         - [] Views
             - [] Submit multiple invoices together
-                - [x] Toggle between kids where the invoice toggle is now
-                    - [] Preserve scroll position
+                - [] Make sure JS is adding regs to correct invoice
+                    - If already on invoice, should just add or remove from that one
+                    - If an invoice is closed, should only be able to add
             - [] Don't block the whole day when in SS/on previous invoice, just the stuff that's registered
                 - [] When in SS, grey out the individual slot/option and have contact info at top
                 - [] Can still add new options/regs tho